 The program in English is designed to meet the needs of international students.
 A prerequisite placement test is administered for all courses.
-ESL091; 092, ESL201; 202 offered in accord with students' needs.
+ESL091: 092, ESL201: 202 offered in accord with students' needs.
 ESL205; 206 offered on application.
-200-level ESL courses are applicable to the general education language requirement.
+200-level ESL courses are applicable to the General Education language requirement.

-ESL091; 092 Intensive Basic English I & II 3-6 credits

-Basic English for students with little or no knowledge of English.
+ESL091; 092 Intensive Basic English I & II 3-6 credits Basic English for students who need to strengthen spoken English skills.
 Main emphasis on aural-oral English.
 Includes intensive practice of English structure and pronunciation.
-Course offered in summer, fall and spring sessions if there is sufficient enrollment. , 1 hour laboratory.
+Course offered in summer, fall and spring sessions if there is sufficient enrollment.
 (The credits are applicable to the baccalaureate degree but cannot be counted as part of the credits required for graduation.)